Azure-Samples/video-analyzer-csharp/src/cloud-video-processing/capture-from-rtsp-camera/README.md

     1. On successful creation of that topology, a [live pipeline](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-docs/pipeline) is created in `CreateLivePipelineForPublicCameraAsync()` method using:
         * Topology and Pipeline names defined in the variables section during setup.
-        *  `bitrateKbps` - Bitrate is set to 1500 kbps by default in line 276.This represents the maximum bitrate for the RTSP camera, and it must be between 500 and 3000 Kbps.
+        *  `bitrateKbps` - Bitrate is set to 1500 kbps by default in line 275.
+This represents the maximum bitrate for the RTSP camera, and it must be between 500 and 3000 Kbps.
 If bitrate of the live video from the camera exceeds this threshold, then the service will keep disconnecting from the camera, and retrying later - with exponential backoff.

     1. If the pipeline is created successfully, it is then activated using ActivateLivePipelineAsync() method.
 This will start the flow of live video.